Subscribing to a podcast

 The first thing you want to do after downloading a podcast app is to subscribe to a podcast.

 Open the drawer by swiping from the left or tapping the

 + Add Podcast.
-Now, you can search, browse suggestions or add a podcast by the RSS address.
+Now, you can search, browse suggestions or add a podcast with its RSS address.

-Alternatively, you can import an OPML file or only check the iTunes, gpodder.net or fyyd database respectively.
+Alternatively, you can import an OPML file or only check the iTunes, gpodder.net, fyyd or Podcast Index database respectively.
 Importing RSS or Atom feeds, or URL schemes like

 itpc://, will also work.